aabaza97/MediaShareWebApp/README.md

-# Getting Started with Create React App
+# A brief app intro

 A React frontend application for a media sharing platform allows users to upload images or videos, view a list of all images and videos, and like/unlike them.
 The app consumes a RESTful API to perform these operations.